HarvardOpenData/HODP-Docs/docs/article-guide.md

 #### 1. Traditional Analysis

 #### 2. Survey Write-up
-HODP has its own survey group, and we occasionally send surveys to the student body at large.
-After working with our Survey Group PM to craft and send your survey, and you analyze your results in an article.
+HODP has its own [survey group](https://www.hodp.org/surveys/), and we occasionally send surveys to the student body at large.
+After working with our Survey Group PM to craft and send your survey, you'll analyze your results in an article.
 Examples include our pieces on the [2020 Presidential Primaries](https://www.hodp.org/project/how-do-harvard-students-feel-about-the-2020-election) and on [students' COVID-19 situations](https://www.hodp.org/project/harvard-in-the-age-of-covid-19/).
+You can write up your results in a traditional text-then-graph-then-text model, as the projects above are, or you can create an interactive, scrollytelling story, as described below.

 #### 3. Scrollytelling
+Scrollytelling stories look like this [piece from NYT on how the Iowa caucuses work](https://www.nytimes.com/interactive/2020/01/31/us/politics/what-is-iowa-caucus.html).
+Either static graphs or interactive visualizations will occupy the bulk of the screen.
+As you scroll, these graphics will change or be replaced, accompanied by text blurbs that scroll up the screen as you do.

+You can use our [scrollytelling template](https://github.com/sahana-srinivasan/scrollytelling) to develop a project like this.
+You'll have to plug in your scrollable text and graphics/React components.
+React knowledge will be helpful (and d3 is necessary if you want to make it interactive), but if you don't know React, reach out to Sahana and she can help you out!

+---

+## Data Journalism

 ---